Applications of renormalisation to orthonormal Strichartz estimates and the NLS system on the circle: Introduction

 Let us briefly comment on the method of proof.
 The main advantage of considering the renormalised density is that it allows us to reduce the set of functions that we test against when using duality arguments.
 Indeed, we note that for a function $f \in L^2(\T)$ satisfying

 one has by Parseval's theorem that

-This rather simple observation is crucial to a number of the arguments when proving orthonormal Strichartz estimates, and is the primary mechanism which allows us to improve the estimates compared to when one does not implement renormalisation.
-In the case of the $L^3$ orthonormal Strichartz estimate in Theorem \ref{thm:L3 bound renormalised}, we make use of this fact and a counting estimate to obtain the required bound.
+This rather simple observation is crucial to a number of the arguments when proving orthonormal Strichartz estimates, and is the primary mechanism which allows us to improve the estimates compared to when one does not implement renormalisation. {It is central to the proof of Lemma \ref{lem:L2 dual estimate}, a key step in the proof of Theorem \ref{thm:L2 bound renormalised}.
+The proof of the $L^3$ orthonormal Strichartz estimate in Theorem \ref{thm:L3 bound renormalised} is based on a counting estimate and interpolation. }

 For the proof of the well-posedness of cubic NLS systems, we reduce the argument to estimates of the (renormalised) density.
 The original density operator $\ga(t)$ can be recovered from the (renormalised) density.
 This idea has been used in the context of the Hartree equation for infinitely many particles.
 See, for example, \cite{LS14,CHP18,Had25,HH25,BHS25}.
 This requires us to prove Strichartz estimates for a linear Schr\"odinger equation with potential.
 Ill-posedness is shown by finding a sequence of initial conditions which contradict the existence of a continuous flow map for a positive time $T > 0$.